1. It Can Be Put into 'Regression' within a week, by medium intensity post prandial aerobic exercise and a very low carb

-There's no cure for type 2 diabetes, but you can manage - or even prevent - the condition.
+There's no cure for diabetes, but you can manage - or even prevent - the condition.
 Start by eating well, exercising and maintaining a healthy weight.
-If diet and exercise aren't enough to control your type 2 diabetes, you may need diabetes medications or insulin therapy to manage your blood sugar."
+If diet and exercise aren't enough to control your diabetes, you may need diabetes medications or insulin therapy to manage your blood sugar."

-The out of date medical position is that you can control it for 5-10 year years by diet and exercise and medications such as Metformin which decreases your liver glucose overproduction and supposedly decreases your muscle cell insulin resistance and Glucazide which increases your pancreatic insulin production.
-Then another 5-10 years with insulin.
+The out of date medical position is that you can control it for 5-15 years by diet and exercise and medications such as Metformin which decreases your liver glucose overproduction and supposedly decreases your muscle cell insulin resistance and Sulphonylureas which increase your pancreatic insulin production.
+Then another 5-15 years with insulin.
 Then you will probably die of a diabetic complication.
 This prognosis although largely true for the last 20 years, is now out of date, false and misleading for the following two reasons...

 1. There are people who have successfully controlled diabetes for 20 years

 with diet and exercise and periodic Metformin alone.

 2. There are plenty of people who were on various medications for Type 2, but after reducing their carbohydrate intake and working out in the gym for few months, normalized their blood sugar and so were able to come off those medications.

 3. There are people who have put Diabetes into regression to the point where they are clinically no longer diabetic, i.e. their blood sugar is normal and they can pass any clinical diabetic test with a non diabetic result (I am one of these)